 If you mute the sound and turn off your computer, the sound will remain muted when you turn on your computer.
-To turn on the sound, press or the sound of the sou
+To turn on the sound, press $\begin{bmatrix} 4 \\ 12 \\ 12 \end{bmatrix}$ or $\begin{bmatrix} 4 \\ 12 \\ 12 \end{bmatrix}$ .

-Decrease the speaker volume.
+- Decrease the speaker volume.

 - Increase the speaker volume.

 - Mute or unmute the microphones.

 - Darken the computer display.

 - Brighten the computer display.

 - Manage external displays.

 - Enable or disable the built-in wireless features.

-- Dpen the Settings window.
+- Open the Settings window.

 - Enable or disable the built-in Bluetooth features.

-- Open a keyboard setting page.
+- Open a keyboard settings page.

 - Invoke the function defined by yourself.
-If no function is defined, press this key to open the Cortana personal assistant.

 To define or change the action for the F12 key, do the following:

+- 1. Open Lenovo Vantage.
+See "Accessing Lenovo programs" on page 13.

-- 1. Start the Lenovo Vantage program from the Start menu. - 2.
-Click Hardware Settings and then click Input. - 3.
-Locate the Keyboard: User-defined Key section and follow the instructions on the screen to make your preferred setting.
+- 2. Click Hardware Settings and then click Input.

+- 3. Locate the Keyboard: User-defined Key section and follow the instructions on the screen to complete the setting.